tytydraco/yessleep/out/They_said_they_came_in_peace_but_what_they_brought_was_a_nightmare.md

 I bite my bottom lip, remembering the newspaper article describing the crash.
 The photo of Tom and Jill’s tiny Honda Civic cleaved in two by the semi truck, their limp bodies crushed between the jungle of metal.  “...
 Will do,” I tell him.

-*“Love you, Ethan.”*
+*“Love you, bro.”*

 Tears well in my eyes, my face screwing up as I try to fight them back.
 Not at work.
 I can’t have a breakdown here.
 My sleeve finds my eyes and dabs them away.
-“L-Love you too, Tommy.
-Bye.”
+“Love you too, Tommy.
+Later.”

 *“Later.”*

-I put down the phone, and despite the tears leaking out of my eyes, there’s a smile glued to my face.
-My heart is pounding, but it isn’t for fear.
-It’s for joy.
-Tom told me that Jill wanted to make tonight perfect, but she didn’t seem to realize that it already was.
+I put down the phone and lean back in my chair.
+Despite the tears in my eyes, there’s a smile glued to my face.
+They're back.
+They're really, truly alive again.
+After all those years of heartache, all those restless nights spent listening to Eve cry herself to sleep...
+They were back.

+I find it funny that Tom said Jill wanted to make tonight perfect, because she didn't seem to realize that it already is.

+&#x200B;

+&#x200B;

-And tomorrow would be perfect [too](https://www.reddit.com/r/TalesFromTheCryptid/).
+And tomorrow will be perfect [too](https://www.reddit.com/r/TalesFromTheCryptid/).